glpi-project/doc-agent/source/man/glpi-netinventory.rst

 **--timeout** *TIME*
    Set SNMP timeout, in seconds.

+**--retries** *NUMBER*
+   Set maximum number of retries a SNMP request can be sent again after no response.

 **--backen-collect-timeout** *TIME*
    Set base expiration timeout, in seconds.
 It is used to set one device